Exhibitions at ABC No Rio

 ABC No Rio was founded by visual artists committed to political and social engagement and we retain these values to the present.
 We are known internationally as a venue for oppositional culture.

-We prefer collaborative efforts and group shows based on theme, and we embrace work with strong social and political content.
-Our goal is to present interesting, vital, and exciting exhibitions and to provide a forum for artists who may not be heard elsewhere, that have rejected or been rejected by the mainstream art-world.
-We hope artists will want to show their work in a spirit of mutual support and camaraderie.
+ABC No Rio exhibitions emphasize collective efforts and group shows based on theme; we often embrace work with strong social and political content.
+Our goal is to present interesting, vital, and exciting exhibitions and to provide a forum for artists to show their work in a spirit of mutual support and camaraderie.
 Artists frequently create new work for exhibitions at ABC No Rio.

 Check the calendar for information on current and upcoming exhibitions.